on-prem/jidoteki-admin/README.md

 There exist two `tags` for running the ansible roles:

-  - **admin**: executes every task in the role, installing all Jidoteki Admin scripts
+  - **admin**: executes every task in the role, installing all On-Prem Admin scripts
-  - **lib**: only executes tasks related to the lib dependencies, without the Jidoteki Admin scripts
+  - **lib**: only executes tasks related to the lib dependencies, without the On-Prem Admin scripts

 ### admin role